mriekkinen/openplacefinder/docs/guide.md

 These particular examples might be important, for instance, when travelling or comparing new apartments.

-OpenPlaceFinder is based on [OpenStreetMap](https://www.openstreetmap.org), which is an open geographic database powered by volunteers.
+OpenPlaceFinder is based on [OpenStreetMap](https://www.openstreetmap.org), which is an open geographic database maintained by volunteers.
 In order to make queries to this data, we use the [Overpass API](https://overpass-api.de), which provides powerful filters for the OpenStreetMap dataset.
 You don't have to be familiar with these services, but it's nice to know that, while you use this site, it communicates with external servers to download map tiles and query points of interest.

 One feature inherited from OpenStreetMap is that we don't present reviews.
 For instance, in the case of restaurants, you can't search or sort based on a restaurant's average customer rating.
 This is based on OpenStreetMap's policy of not including subjective experiences into the database.
 Since this application is open source, we made the choice of not using data from separate review platforms which are mostly proprietary.